-Hungary: State-owned Electricity Works plans to increase solar capacity23.
-September 2020. / SEE Energy News
+Hungary: State-owned Electricity Works plans to increase solar capacity, SEE Energy News

 Last month, State-owned Hungarian Electricity Works – MVM’s renewable energy subsidiary MVM Zold Generacio signed contracts for the construction of the new solar capacities in the amount of 300 MW in individual units ranging from 0.3 to 60 MW.
 MVM is planning to increase its solar power portfolio in the country to about 1 GW in the mid-term future.